KrunghCrow/Plugin-Guidelines/README.md

 **Here i will post my guides for releasing your plugins, howto's and tips.**

+Some may be a opinion , while others will be more specific to the subject.

 | Color | Description |
 | :--- | :--- |
 | 🟣 | **Opinion** |